 - Make an enquiry

 The 33 rooms vary greatly in size from small singles to large suites, although the decor in all is simple and traditional.
 Deep green carpets and floral bedspreads in dark shades combine with warm woods to give a homely, old-school atmosphere.
-Some rooms offer sweeping views of the waterfront and mountains, other have kitchenettes, Jacuzzi tubs, or sofa beds for additional guests.
+Some rooms offer sweeping views of the waterfront and mountains, others have kitchenettes, Jacuzzi tubs, or sofa beds for additional guests.
 All have a table and seating area, cable TV and internet access is available for an additional charge.

 Petersburg is an isolated fishing community located on Frederick Sound on the north end of Mitkof Island.
 It is about halfway between Juneau and Ketchikan on the Inside Passage in a highly scenic area with a fjord-like setting and backdrop of snow-capped mountains and glaciers.
 Petersburg is only accessible by water or air on a half-hour flight from Juneau or by ferry from Wrangell, a journey of three hours.